Welcome to the SBRS Web Site

 Our members are involved in a range of local and national projects.
 We also carry out surveys of areas of conservation interest for farmers and landowners.

 Since early 2005 we have been involved in a major project whose aim is to record the vascular plants present in all tetrads in Sussex (of which there are just over 1000) in order to produce a New Sussex Flora.
-Our aim is to complete the recording by the end of 2010.

 Field Meetings & Publications